 Arrive in Osaka, the closest port to Kyoto.
-Disembark the cruise ship and enjoy a day at leisure before returning to your ship later in the day for your onward journey.
+Disembark the cruise ship and enjoy a day at leisure before returning to your ship later for an overnight stay in port.

 Here you can enjoy a range of excursions at your own expense, bookable on your cruise reservation.
 Please note, if you dine off the cruise ship, these meals will be at your own expense.